youurayy/laeh2/README.md

 Parameters for the `_x` LAEH2 wrapper function:

-* `callback`: in case of error return control to callback
+* `callback`: in case of error, return control to callback (if you pass `null`, the callback will be taken from the last parameter of the function in the third argument, if that parameter is a `function`
 * `true`: automatically check callback's err parameter and pass it directly to the parent callback if true
 * `function`: the asynchronously executed callback function to wrap

+Note: the _x and the _e functions are globals.

 ### 4. Optional Goodies